appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Display-and-filter-chart-data.md

 # Plot Chart With Filters

 Appsmith offers various types of charts that can help you visualize your data.
 Charts make it easier to understand data trends and distributions at a glance.
-This guide shows you how to display and filter built-in Chart data.
+This guide shows you how to display and filter built-in charts data.

 ## Prerequisites
 A query that contains the data you want to filter.